box/developer.box.com/content/guides/getting-started/first-application.md

 You can now make some API calls to test your app and get to know the response format in Box.

-Use the developer token authenticated to your current developer account.
+Use the [developer token][dev-token] authenticated to your current developer account.

 <Message type='warning'>